Skip to main content

 • National Conference on Undergraduate Research

-WHEN: Typically in April; Organized by the Council on Undergraduate Research (CUR); This year: April 8-10 2024 in Long Beach, CA
+WHEN: Typically in April.
+Organized by the Council on Undergraduate Research (CUR)

 NCUR is dedicated to promoting undergraduate research, scholarship, and creative activity in all fields of study by sponsoring an annual conference for students.
 Unlike meetings of academic professional organizations, this gathering of student scholars welcomes presenters from all institutions of higher learning and from all disciplines.
 NCUR creates a unique environment for the celebration and promotion of undergraduate student achievement; provides models of exemplary research, scholarship, and creative activity; and helps to improve the state of undergraduate education.